AnujMutha/WearGPT/README.md

 # Features</br>
 <li>Access to ChatGPT's advanced AI language model on Wear OS devices</li>
-• Voice input and output functionality for hands-free communication
+<li>Voice input and output functionality for hands-free communication</li>
-• Customizability through app settings to adjust header parameters and model to match user preferences and needs
+<li>Customizability through app settings to adjust header parameters and model to match user preferences and needs</li>
-• Seamless integration with other Wear OS devices for easy use and access
+<li>Seamless integration with other Wear OS devices for easy use and access</li>
-• Ability to seek answers to complex questions and engage in casual question and answering
+<li>Ability to seek answers to complex questions and engage in casual question and answering</li>
-• Quick code template or segment suggestions for developers
+<li>Quick code template or segment suggestions for developers</li>
-• Mathematical expression solving capabilities.
+<li>Mathematical expression solving capabilities</li>
-• Suggestions and advice for given prompts such as new product launch descriptions or store listing ideas
+<li>Suggestions and advice for given prompts such as new product launch descriptions or store listing ideas</li>
-• Generation of context for short subjective emails
+<li>Generation of context for short subjective emails</li>
-• Endless use cases for creative and personalized experiences.
+<li>Endless use cases for creative and personalized experiences</li>

 Github Release : [Click Here](https://github.com/AnujMutha/WearGPT/releases/tag/Latest)